ouspg/CompSec/README.md

 <details><summary>Details (Click to collapse!)</summary>

-Laboratory assignments utilize set of various tools and also handle potentially malicious files in Lab 3.
-Thus it is recommended to handle files in isolated environment, or at least the execution of tools happens in isolated environment at some level.
+Laboratory assignments utilize a set of various tools and also handle potentially malicious files in Lab 3.
+Thus it is recommended to handle files in an isolated environment, or at least the execution of tools happens in an isolated environment at some level.

-Straightforward solution for this are pre-configured virtual machines - if you have enough disk space and performance on your computer to use them. **For Windows users - this is the most convenient way.**
+A straightforward solution for this is pre-configured virtual machines - if you have enough disk space and performance on your computer to use them. **For Windows users - this is the most convenient way.**

-If you are already using Linux/macOS based operating system, the other option is to use specific tool called as [cincan-command](https://cincan.gitlab.io/cincan-command/).
+If you are already using Linux/macOS-based operating system, the other option is to use a specific tool called [cincan-command](https://cincan.gitlab.io/cincan-command/).
-It is wrapper for Docker to run different kind of tools in isolated matter.
-It makes installation of wide variety of tools easier while providing some level of isolation as well.
-The most of the tools used in exercises, are usable with it.
+It is a wrapper for Docker to run a different kinds of tools in isolated matter.
+It makes the installation of a wide variety of tools easier while providing some level of isolation as well.
+Most of the tools used in exercises are usable with it.
 It requires that Python 3.6+ and Docker are functioning in your system.
 Installation steps can be found from [documentation.](https://cincan.gitlab.io/cincan-command/installation.html)

-If you want, you can install packages in normal way, or just to use provided virtual machine on Linux host as well.
+If you want, you can install packages in a normal way, or just use provided virtual machine on the Linux host as well.

 ### Virtual machines

-Note: If you are using following virtual machines in your own pc, they are pre-configured with 4GB of RAM for VMware player.
+Note: If you are using the following virtual machines on your own pc, they are pre-configured with 4GB of RAM for VMware player.
 So if you have less than 8 GB of RAM in your pc, you might want to reduce this pre-configured RAM.

 Each lab utilizes one of the virtual machines below:

-* Kali Linux - for shellcoding, fuzzing, web security and malware lab
+* Kali Linux - for shellcoding, fuzzing, web security, and malware lab
   * User: kali
   * Password: kali

 * ChipWhisperer Jupyter virtual machine
   * Both VMWare and VirtualBox versions available, more accurate information about setup on lab 5 page

-**Direct download links for these machines are provided in the Moodle page!**
+**Direct download links for these machines are provided on the Moodle page!**

 They are 7zip compressed.
 Run machine from *.vmx* file with VMware Player/VMware Workstation.

-These virtual machines are located on the University network drive, in case download speed on direct URLs are slow.
+These virtual machines are located on the University network drive, in case the download speed on direct URLs is slow.

 ## Classroom specific instructions (TS135/TS137/Any computer with VMware installed)

-If you are in the University premises and can access to laboratory computer which has VMware installed.
+If you are on the University premises and can access to laboratory computer which has VMware installed.

 ### **Copy machine and run locally**

-If you have enough space on your lab computer, and you are not too hesitated to start, recommended way is to copy virtual machine from network drive, and then start it locally.
-This way changes are not lost in shutdown.
+If you have enough space on your lab computer, and you are not too hesitant to start, the recommended way is to copy the virtual machine from the network drive, and then start it locally.
+This way changes are not lost in the shutdown.

-You can mount network drive with following cmd command:
+You can mount the network drive with the following cmd command:

 ```
 net use z: "\\kaappi\Virtuaalikoneet$"